 We plan to run PROMYS 2022 as an in-person program on the campus of Boston University.
-We do not have plans for a hybrid program at this time.

-The health and well-being of our participants is the highest priority at PROMYS, and both PROMYS and Boston University take COVID safety seriously.
 All participants will be required to be fully vaccinated against COVID-19 and comply with COVID-19 protocols while at Boston University.
 More details on these requirements will be provided to accepted students.

 To be eligible, students must, by the start of the program, have completed at least 9th grade (or its equivalent) and be at least 14 years old.
 Unfortunately, there is no flexibility on these requirements.
 Students may attend during the summer between high school and college or during a gap year.
 Students who already attend university are not eligible to apply as students, although they are eligible for a counselor position.

 PROMYS is particularly interested in increasing diversity in mathematics and in science and technology opportunities more broadly.
 PROMYS strongly encourages students to apply who are female, Black, Latinx or from other groups underrepresented in STEM.

 Four components of the application must be submitted by the deadline:

 - high school transcript

 - application form which includes short answers

 First-Year Student Application

 The application deadline is March 15, 2022 at 11:59 PM EDT.
 Please give yourself plenty of time to work on the problems and to write up your solutions!
 Many applicants give themselves weeks to think about the problems.
 PROMYS will email applicants with their admissions decision by the middle of May 2022.